Jeremy Hunter, PH.D

 He has designed and led leadership development programs for a wide variety of organizations, including Fortune 200 aerospace, Fortune 50 banking and finance, accounting, the arts and civic non-profits.
 Program impacts have lead to both positive professional, personal and financial outcomes for participants.

 Hunter has been featured in the Wall Street Journal, The Economist, The Financial Times, the Los Angeles Times and National Public Radio’s Morning Edition.
 In Japan, he has been featured in Biz/zine, Nikkei Weekly, Mainichi Shinbun, SanSan Innovation Project, President Woman.
 He has consulted for Itoen, Hitachi, Mitsubishi Jisho (Medicha), Cartier Japon, ANA, Rice Press. and ETIC.

 His work is informed by the experience of living day-to-day for 17 years with a potentially terminal illness.
 When faced with the need for life-saving surgery more than a dozen former students came forward as organ donors.

 Dr. Hunter received his Ph.D. from University of Chicago, under the direction of Mihaly Csikszentmihalyi, author of Flow: The Psychology of Optimal Experience.
 He also holds a degree in Public Policy from the Kennedy School of Government at Harvard University, and in East Asian Studies from Wittenberg University.

 He relishes Chinese dumplings and obsesses about modern architecture.
-He and his wife and son dutifully serve two housecats who live in Los Angeles.
+He and his wife and son dutifully serve a chatty housecat who lives in Los Angeles.

 He was featured in the article “Why Mindfulness Matters.”

-His TEDx talk is called, “How to Change Your Future.”
+His TEDx talk will show you “How to Change Your Future.”